 Another underpinning of the overall Government of Canada strategic effort is Canada’s Cyber Security Strategy, which focuses on three key areas: securing government systems, partnering to secure vital systems outside the federal Government, and helping Canadians to be secure online.
 It recognises that cyber-attacks include intentional and unauthorized access, use, manipulation, interruption, or destruction of electronic information and the electronic and physical infrastructure used to process, communicate, and/or store that information.

 Canada’s legal framework, the Criminal Code of Canada, addresses the criminalization and prosecution of computer related and computer-aided crime involving unauthorized use of computers, possession of devices to obtain computer or telecommunication facility or service, mischief in relation to data, interception of communications, computer falsifications and forgery, invasion of privacy, cyber espionage, and sabotage.
 In addition, the amended Anti-Terrorism Act holds new provisions for surveillance and intelligence gathering and preventative detainment related to terrorist activities.

 Its clear the evolution of cyber-attack tools and techniques have grown exponentially in recent years.
-Therefore, understanding current and emerging technologies, identifying and monitoring vulnerabilities in our critical systems, and continuously improving legislation, strategies and countermeasures are key factors to maintaining the safety of computerized systems and the criminalization and segmentation of cyber-terrorism.
+Therefore, understanding current and emerging technologies and cyber security, identifying and monitoring vulnerabilities in our critical systems, and continuously improving legislation, strategies and countermeasures are key factors to maintaining the safety of computerized systems and the criminalization and segmentation of cyber-terrorism.
 Terrorists look for two characteristics in target selection – terror-factor and exploitable vulnerabilities with zero failure being the goal.
 With this in mind, the systems that manage and deliver our consumables and necessities – a direct line to public health and safety – are without a doubt potential targets.